 Jesus said that He is the One who will build His church.
 Therefore, Jesus is the head of the church, and under Him, we are an eldership led church.
-The Eldership consists of biblically qualified men who serve as lay leaders along with the Pastoral Team.
+The Eldership consists of biblically qualified men who serve as lay leaders along while others are on the pastoral team.

 We also have a Committee of Management (COM), led by lay leaders who administer the practical aspects of church life.